About

 Why Do My Dog’s Eyes Turn Red?

 Dogs rely heavily on their eyesight to explore the world around them.
 As their caretakers, it’s our responsibility to keep their eyes healthy.
 Just like in humans, eye issues in dogs can pop up unexpectedly, and one of the most common concerns is when a dog's eyes turn red.
-It’s not only alarming to see, but can also be uncomfortable for your furry friend.
+It’s not only alarming to see, but it can also be uncomfortable for your furry friend.

 What are Red Eyes in Dogs?

 Your dog’s red eyes are a clear sign that there’s an issue.
 The cause of this can vary from minor eye conditions to some severe health concerns.
-In some cases, the cause might be a small dust issue that irritated your dog’s eyes.
+In some cases, the cause might just be a small dust issue that irritated your dog’s eyes.
 But at other times, a prolonged duration of red eyes can mean a more serious issue.

 Why Do My Dog’s Eyes Turn Red?